Chihiro-001/terraform_tutorial/README.md

    1. In case you want to manage the state file locally, make sure to create the .gitignore before `git commit`.
 Otherwise, your remote git repo won't accept your push due to large file size.
 The state file is over the capacity of remote repos.
    2. Alternatively you can install `git lfs` and manage the state file and remove the file from your commits.
    3. Or, manage your state file remotely, such as using S3 bucket.

 ---

+### Confirm you AWS CLI Credential

+Please confirm you have configured the AWS CLI Credential linked to the AWS Account you are intended to use.

+---